CodeYourFuture/CYF-PD/content/blocks/prep-teamwork-project/readme.md

   ![An image that shows the tasks per week for the Teamwork project.
 Week 1: Tech roles, Team goals, project board and product ideas.
 Week 2: Tech product, requirements, resolving conflicts.
 Week 3: MVP, Feature & user story, Team dynamics.
 Week 4: Presentations and retrospective](teamwork-project.png "Teamwork Project")
 exercises:
-  - content: >-
-      1. Prepare for the meeting by reading the Sprint 1-Day Plan yourself.
+  - content: 1.
+Prepare for the meeting by reading the Sprint 1-Day Plan yourself.
       Make notes of questions or important information you think would be essential to discuss with your team.

-      2. Read the article "[Belbin's Team Roles](https://www.mindtools.com/pages/article/newLDR_83.htm)" and watch the video.
-Reflect on the team roles you have taken so far in your life. *Keep this article in mind if you need to change your behaviour to help your team perform better during the project.*
     name: Prepare for your team meeting
-    time: 60
+    time: 30
     goal: Be prepared for the first meeting with your team
   - name: Have a first meeting with your team
     time: 60